The Requests page in PushMetrics, with the conversation list on the left and an open conversation on the right

 Conversation status

-Every conversation is either Open or Closed.
-New ones start out Open and stay that way until you decide you're done with them.
-Flip them to Closed to clear them out of your active list.
-You can always reopen one later if something new comes up.
+Open or Closed, that's it.
+New ones start Open and stay that way until you decide you're done.
+Closing one clears it out of your active list, and you can flip it back to Open later if something else comes up.

 Open

-There's still something happening here, or it's parked waiting for someone to act.
+Something's still in flight, or you've parked it waiting for someone to act.

 Closed